18F/hcd-shared-services/README.md

-# Human Centered Design for Shared Services
+# Human Centered Design for IT Centralization Efforts

 ## Project Description
 Through this project, we will explore where the opportunities lie to establish human centered design practices in efforts to develop centralized administrative and IT services.